Genealogic provides a full research service for genealogy, family history, and general historical enquiries.

 - Fascinating article in The New York Times (15 March 2013) reveals the relationship between children's emotional health and their family history knowledge: "The more children knew about their family’s history, the stronger their sense of control over their lives, the higher their self-esteem and the more successfully they believed their families functioned.
 The “Do You Know?” scale turned out to be the best single predictor of children’s emotional health and happiness."

 - Hundreds of Army, Navy, RAF and Indian Civil Service Lists have been uploaded to the archive.org website by the National Library of Scotland.
 This gives free and easy access to these essential military history records.
 The records can be accessed via

 - TNA: more than 300,000 naturalisation records from the HO 334 series (date from 1870 to 1980) have been catalogued.
 Where duplicate certificates were not

 kept, between 1969 and 1980, descriptions have been added to the indexes

 in HO 409 instead.
 The records are easy to search by name at Discovery.

-- British Empire records news [thanks to Chris Paton for highlighting this]: former colonial administration records are being 'migrated' from the Foreign & Commonwealth Office (FCO) to TNA.
-Available records are held at Kew in series FCO 141.
-The full set should be available by November 2013.
+- British Empire records: former colonial administration records have been 'migrated' from the Foreign & Commonwealth Office (FCO) to TNA.

 - Local newspapers from across the UK are now fully-searchable online at the British Newspaper Archive http://www.britishnewspaperarchive.co.uk/ .
 Scanning is continuing, so check back if you have not yet found your ancestors.